 Training and Development

-CCC is a primary source of training and education for business, industry, associations, civic groups, governmental agencies, and other organizations within its twenty-five county service area.
-College staff provide expertise in their fields of study to develop and coordinate specially tailored short courses, workshops, and seminars to meet specific training needs in areas such as leadership development, customer service, computer software, industrial maintenance, safety, welding, process improvement, weatherization, and Six Sigma.
-Additional information is available by contacting the director of training and development or the extended learning services office at any CCC campus or center.
+CCC is a primary source of workforce training and education for business, industry, associations, civic groups, governmental agencies, and other organizations within its twenty-five county service area.
+College staff provide expertise in their fields of study to develop and coordinate specially tailored short courses, workshops, and seminars to meet specific training needs in areas such as leadership development, customer service, computer software, industrial maintenance, safety, welding, and process improvement.
+Additional information is available by contacting the Associate Dean of training and development or the extended learning services office at any CCC campus or center.

 SPECIAL PROGRAMS AND SERVICES

 Students participating in the cooperative/internship education program earn college credit for cooperative/internship experience related to their major area of study.
 Cooperative/internships are arranged jointly by the college, the student, and the employer.
 Grades and credits earned are based on the number of hours worked and success in achieving learning objectives.
 Students can participate in a cooperative/internship at the same time they are taking classes or during the summer.